-Slowing down boils down to a single concept: mindfulness.
+In a very real sense, slowing down can be boiled down to a single idea: being more mindful.
 Being mindful is about paying attention on purpose, in the present moment and non-judgmentally.
-The outcome is the full awareness of life’s unfolding experiences from moment to moment.
-Easier said than done right?
-Staying present in the moment when your unruly monkey mind has you focused on what you have to do or haven’t done, isn’t easy.
+The outcome is the full awareness of life’s unfolding experiences from moment-to-moment.

 “The best way to capture moments is to pay attention.
 This is how we cultivate mindfulness.
 Mindfulness means being awake.
 It means knowing what you are doing.” ~Jon Kabat-Zinn